mlhartme/stool/README.md

 #### Description

 Deletes the stage, i.e. deletes it from the respective cluster.
-This includes containers and log files.
 If stage is specified as a workspace, it is removed from the workspace as well.

 Before actually touching anything, this command asks if you really want to delete the stage.
 You can suppress this interaction with the `-batch` option.

 [//]: # (include stageArgument.md)